johnsonj561/Search-and-Classification-With-Natural/readme.md

 Document 2 has a higher tf-idf for term 'dog' because frequency of dog is higher than other terms.

-All documents have a low score for term 'and' because the document frequency is 4, this term is not rare, resulting in a small idf value.
+All documents have a low tf-idf score for term 'and' because the document frequency is 4, this term is not rare, resulting in a small idf value.

 -----